nwrenger/schiller-db/README.md

-# Schillernova's Database Managment or for short SNDM
+# Schillernover's Database Managment or for short SNDM

 A repo with the Server-side Backend for the SNDI (Schillernova's Database Interface).